Johnny328/WDN-contaminant-simultaneous/researchLog.md

+20160229
+* Manual generation of incidence matrix to keep track of edges.
+* Adding undirected containment because of bad results.
+* Added testing framework.

 20160225
 * Removing weight for containment distance.
 Doesn't change solution at all.
 * Rolling back the extra constraints for each edge.
-Must think of better solution for deamnd to source flows.
+Must think of better solution for demand to source flows.
 * Implementation: flushing of network at actuators => solution for the problem requiring undirected treatment and extra constraints for each edge.
-* Actuators must be between vulnerable and demand & they must also be after the max. distance to sensors. => no need for separete constraint to detect before any demand is contaminated.
+* Actuators must be between vulnerable and demand & they must also be after the max. distance to sensors => no need for separete constraint to ensure detection before any demand is contaminated.
 * Implemented distanceToDetection spec.

 20160216